-Seniors may not participate in the Commencement Ceremony if they have an outstanding financial obligation, if they have failed a class, or if they have less than a 2.0 un-weighted cumulative grade point average.
-At the discretion of the Principal, some Seniors may be kept from participating for reasons of misconduct or disciplinary action.
+Seniors may not participate in the Commencement Ceremony if they have an outstanding financial obligation, if they have failed a class, or if they have less than a 2.0 unweighted cumulative grade point average.
+At the discretion of the Principal, some Seniors may be kept from participating for disciplinary reasons.